7 Best Affordable Pet Insurance Companies of 2026

 The environment that pets inhabit can greatly affect their health.
 If your pet goes outside, they may consume plants like English ivy and daisies.

-Or if you have a pond or a body of water near you and your pet drinks from contaminated water and is exposed to algae, this can cause serious health problems to your pet.
+Or if you have a pond or a body of water near you and your pet drinks from contaminated water and is exposed to algae, this can cause serious health problems for your pet.

 All these things are toxic to pets and can lead to gastrointestinal issues, vomiting, skin problems, and more.